isai-torres/web-programming/README.md

 <br>

-<p>This repository contains all the projects we created in the Web Programming with Databases class, starting from the basic fundamentals of HTML to more advanced projects.
+<p>This repository contains all the projects we created in the Web Programming class, starting from the basic fundamentals of HTML to more advanced projects.
 To identify these projects, I have named them with different categories of difficulty.</p>

   ## Categories:
   - Very Easy